Español

 The skin

-There are many types of skin cancer.
-Some are very rare.
-Your doctor can tell you more about the type you have.
+Your doctor can tell you more about the type of skin cancer you have.

-Another kind of skin cancer is called melanoma.
-These cancers start from the color-making cells of the skin (called melanocytes).
+Another type of skin cancer is melanoma.
+This cancer starts from the pigment-making cells of the skin (called melanocytes).
+Melanoma is less common than basal and squamous cell cancers, but it’s more dangerous because it’s more likely to spread to other parts of the body.
 You can read about melanoma in If You Have Melanoma Skin Cancer.

 The doctor will ask you questions about when the spot on your skin first showed up and if it has changed in size or the way it looks or feels.
 The rest of your skin will be checked.
 During the exam your doctor will check the size, shape, color and texture of any skin changes.
 If signs are pointing to skin cancer, more tests will be done.

-In a biopsy, the doctor takes out a small piece of tissue to check it for cancer cells.
+In a biopsy, the doctor removes the abnormal area of skin to check it for cancer cells.
 A biopsy is the only way to tell for sure if you have skin cancer and what kind it is.

 There are many types of skin biopsies.
 Ask your doctor what kind you will need.
 Each type has pros and cons.
 The choice of which type to use depends on your own case.